THE BLACK EAGLE

 The Black Eagle is artistic, sympathetic and tragic but also implacably vengeful.
 He possesses enormous strength in his arms and hands.
 He is the author of The Confessions of a Professional Criminal.

 In his youth, as an art student, John Hasford ran with a wild crowd in the Latin Quarter of Paris.
 His companions were Bramwell Chester, Joe Thurlston, Ricardo Gospert, Geoffrey Howland, Freddie Buckford (who later became Lord Baymore) and two models, Camille Desmoulins and Helene Merchardier.
 The latter was his lover but Camille was wildly jealous of their affair and, during a drunken evening of ferocious arguments, she murdered her rival.
 With help from Thurlston and Gospert, she then framed Hasford and he was convicted of the crime.
-For twenty years, he was incarcerated in the notorious prison on Devil's Island.
-Here he learned carpentry and built up the strength in his arms, wrists and hands to an astonishing degree.
+For twenty years, he was incarcerated in the notorious prison on Devil's Island where he was tormented viciously by a warder named Jules Vabour.
+He spent his period of imprisonment learning carpentry and building up the strength in his arms, wrists and hands to an astonishing degree.
 He became known by the other prisoners as 'the Black Eagle'.

-After two decades in prison, Hasford was given day release and took the opportunity to escape.
-He made his way to South America where he joined diamond prospectors and mades a small fortune.
+After two decades of captivity, Hasford was given day release and took the opportunity to escape.
+He made his way to South America where he joined diamond prospectors and made a small fortune.
 After shooting dead Ricardo Gospert in Cuba, he travelled to London where he established dual identities.

 As "A. Long," he owned a furniture shop on Seven Sisters Road.
 He created high quality furniture in the workshop at the back of the premises and led a quiet and unobtrusive life.

-At weekends, he lived as artist David Stone, inhabiting a bizarrely designed house just off the Edgware Road with his brother, an ex-sailor whose body is scarred and misshapen.
+At weekends, he lived as artist David Stone, inhabiting a bizarrely designed house just off the Edgware Road with his brother, an ex-sailor whose body is scarred, hunchbacked, and misshapen.

 Hasford continued his campaign against the group who betrayed him.
 However, after breaking Geoffrey Howland's neck, he came to the attention of Sexton Blake.
 The detective investigated Hasford's background and eventually confronted him, revealing the fact that Camille Desmoulins committed the crime for which he had been convicted and that she was now a drug-addled wreck living in abject destitution in Paris.
 Blake allowed Hasford to go free, believing that the truth would be enough to keep the Black Eagle from a life of crime.
 This, it turned out, was a miscalculation.